Poets of the Fall: 2015–present: Clearview, Ultraviolet and Ghostlight

 On 13 March 2022, Poets of the Fall announced their album Ghostlight, released on 29 April 2022, as a completion to the band's third trilogy, consisting of Clearview, Ultraviolet and Ghostlight.
 According to the band, Ghostlight embodies the idea of metamorphosis, winning over hardship, of acceptance and becoming whole.
 The only single and music video released for the album was "Requiem for My Harlequin".

+On 18 April 2023, the band formally announced their 20th Anniversary Tour and released its European dates outside Finland.

 On 15 November 2023, Old Gods of Asgard released a single titled "Herald of Darkness", written especially for Alan Wake 2 and featuring in-game characters' Alan Wake and Mr. Door's voice actors (Matthew Porretta and David Harewood), accompanied by a music video featuring the voice actors and Alan Wake's face actor (Ilkka Villi).
 On 8 December 2023, the band released Old Gods of Asgard's Rebirth – Greatest Hits, a compilation album composed of nine songs written for Remedy Entertainment games.
 On the same day, Old Gods of Asgard debuted live at The Game Awards 2023 performing "Herald of Darkness" together with Ilkka Villi, Matthew Porretta, David Harewood and Sam Lake.
 The album hit #1 position on the Finnish album chart and peaked #4 at Worldwide iTunes Album Chart after The Game Awards.

+On 24 November 2025, in honour of Carnival of Rusts upcoming 20th anniversary, a special live show at Allas Live in Helsinki was announced for 4 September 2026, dubbed Carnival by the Sea.
+The remaining tour dates across Finland and Europe were finalized and confirmed on 16 April 2026.